Santroller/Santroller/index.md

 Pick a guide from the left to learn how to build a controller or adaptor.

 # Need Help?
 Something not working?
-Join the discord, and someone should be able to help you with your problem.
+Click [Here](https://discord.gg/SsveKZmkWE) to join the discord, and someone should be able to help you with your problem.

 # Download link
 Click [Here](https://github.com/Santroller/Santroller/releases/latest) to download the configuration tool.